sourcegraph/about/blogposts/2021/how-we-built-batch-changes.md

 roughly about.

 But renaming what we built _again_?
-It would've been tempting to answer with "customers are already using it" or "we've recorded demo videos with the old names!" or "there's so many screenshots we would need to change".
+It would've been tempting to answer with "customers are already using it, why bother?" or "we've recorded demo videos with the old names!" or "there's so many screenshots we would need to change".
 In all honesty, though, we had to admit: existing customers probably won't mind as long as it's not a breaking change, some of our screenshots were outdated already, and we've been meaning to record an up-to-date demo video again too.

-So, [renaming we did][pr5].

-TODO TODO TODO
+So, [renaming we did][pr5] and followed it up with the first official, non-alpha, non-beta, download-it-now-and-try-it launch of [Batch Changes][launch].

+Looking back over these five pull requests and at the past 1.5 years now I'm still surprised.
+Working in iterations is all I did in my career so fake: 2 week sprints, 4 weeks, Agile, Scrum, Shape Up, even - ugh - [SAFe][safe].
+I know how easy it is to say "but this is what we said we wanted to build" or "but we invested all that time!".
+It's really easy and I'm still not quite sure how we avoided falling into these traps.
+My best guess (and this _will_ sound cheesy)
+is: commitment.
+Commitment to building an excellent product, commitment to building something that provides value to customers, even if it means starting from scratch when you realise you're in a dead end.

+Or let's turn this around: how hard was it to say in January last year, after a team of engineers had spent months building it, that we need to rip out half of it and change the flow completely?
+Really hard is my bet.
+But we did and that still inspires and motivates me, because I'd rather build and ship something that _is_ valuable and that _is_ good than to give customers something just because we build it.

 [pr1]: https://github.com/sourcegraph/sourcegraph/pull/5482
 [pr2]: https://github.com/sourcegraph/sourcegraph/pull/8008